tethysplatform/tethys/docs/getting_started.rst

 Getting Started
 ***************

-**Last Updated:** May 27, 2014
+**Last Updated:** November 11, 2014

-The best way to learn how to use Tethys is to jump in and start developing an app.
-A tutorial is provided to demonstrate how to start a new Tethys App project and explain how to work with the SDK during development.
+The getting started tutorial will walk you through the steps of setting up a new Tethys App project using Tethys Platform.

-Outline:
+If you have not already installed Tethys Platform, follow the :doc:`./installation` documentation and then return.

 .. toctree::
    :maxdepth: 2